cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 ## Installation

 Before we install Apache, we need to update our systems first.
-This ensures we will be downloading and installing the most recent, secure version of the package.
+This helps ensure we download and install the latest secure version available in our configured Ubuntu repositories.

 ```
 sudo apt update